aoyshi/A-Tale-of-Two-Microservices/README.md

 Now if you make changes to sourcecode/configs, skaffold should auto update everything for you. `Ctrl+C` to stop Skaffold.

+## React Client Front-End App
+Create basic react app in project root dir

+`npx create-react-app client`

+Delete all files in `client/src` except for `App.js` and `index.js`

+Make sure to install `cors` in all microservices (`npm install cors` in both `romeo/` and `juliet/` dirs, and `app.use(cors())` in both of their `index.js` files) so that you can make axios requests to them from your react client.

+Add same docker and k8s steps as for romeo microservice.

+In `ingress-srv.yaml`, add path to client service for `path: /?(.*)`.
+Restart skaffold.

+Now can access react app frontend from browser via `http://romeojuliet.com/`

 ## Remote Development using Google Cloud

 1. Sign up for Google Cloud account and create a new project.
 For exampe, `romeojuliet-dev`.